mdkrazymdk/typescript/README.md

 Basic error handling and edge cases are implemented.

 The code is accompanied by short comments explaining the logic of complex parts.

+Updates should be done in a separate branch and link to the branch where you installed ESLint and Prettier and implemented Husky and lint-staged.